ropensci/tinkr/tests/testthat/_snaps/to_md/to_md-works.md

 wordcloud shaped as a bird
 </p>

-The result is a bit kitsch, doesn't include the word "species", one needs to know it's the silhouette of a bird to recognize it, and we'd need to work a bit on not reshaping the silhouette, but it's fun as it is.
+The result is a bit kitsch, doesn’t include the word “species”, one needs to know it’s the silhouette of a bird to recognize it, and we’d need to work a bit on not reshaping the silhouette, but it’s fun as it is.

 # Querying scientific open data